sagyzdop/blog/_posts/2024-02-22-Personal-Statement.markdown

 ---
 layout: post
 title: "Personal Statement that took me home, country roads"
-summary: "Story about how we shot a commercial video with grannies."
+excerpt: "Story about how we shot a commercial video with grannies."
 date: 2024-02-22 00:00:00 +0500
 categories: post
 tags: